umami-software/website/content/features.md

 If you want to share your stats publicly, you can do so with a uniquely generated URL.

+## Mobile-friendly

+The Umami interface has been optimized for mobile so you can view your stats from anywhere.

 ## Privacy-focused

 Umami does not collect any personally identifiable information and anonymizes all data collected.